AMReX-Combustion/PelePhysics/README.md

 # PelePhysics
-*A respository of physics databases and implementation code for use with the `Pele` suite of of codes*
+*A repository of physics databases and implementation code for use with the `Pele` suite of of codes*

 ## CEPTR